 While alcohol may be effective in temporarily decreasing stress and allowing you to loosen up, studies have shown it to be a poor choice of sleeping aid.
 Alcohol disrupts REM cycles, making it difficult to stay asleep all night, allowing your body to properly repair itself.
 This disruption can even cause daytime sleepiness, poor concentration, and in some cases sleep apnea.

-Additionally, while avoiding caffeine before bed is common sense, Psychology Today reports that even drinking coffee at all can significantly reduce sleep time.
+Additionally, while avoiding caffeine before bed is common sense, even drinking coffee at all can significantly reduce sleep time.
 The study goes so far as to suggest that coffee can have a significant effect on sleep even without participants noticing the disruptions to their sleep.

 While sleep is important for everyone, it’s absolutely essential for athletes.
 Sleep provides the necessary repairs to the muscles that were broken down during training, and clears the brain of all unnecessary material, allowing cognitive function to increase.
 Accounting for improvement in a wide range of performance measures, it’s not surprising that professional teams everywhere are turning back to the simplest of techniques to get an edge on the competition.